 Is It Crepe or Crape Myrtle?

 Some people spell the word crepe with an "a" (crape), presumably because the first "e" is pronounced as an "a."
 This is an anglicized pronunciation of a French word.
 In the South, we spell it crepe — the same as in crepe paper.
-Gardeners debate among themselves about this ongoing distinction.

 Happy Pruning to My Fellow Gardeners

 Thank you for reading my gardening article.
-I hope you will take to heart the pleas of many gardeners not to commit "crepe murder."
-Please leave your comments to let me know you dropped by for a visit.
+I hope you will take to heart the pleas of master gardeners (and most home gardeners) not to commit "crepe murder."

 Questions & Answers